Testing for Ketosis: The Difference Between Blood, Breath, and Urine

 Strips are generally only good for 30 days from the date of opening the vial as they are very sensitive to air and humidity, so if you do purchase urine strips, only purchase what you will use in 30 days.

-Bottom line: urine strips are great for their primary medical safety purpose: to monitor urine ketones for diabetics in order to prevent diabetic ketoacidosis.
-However, they are not accurate for measuring nutritional ketosis and are subjective data points.
+Bottom line: urine strips are good as a low-cost option when first starting your keto journey and for their primary medical safety purpose: to monitor urine ketones for diabetics in order to prevent diabetic ketoacidosis.
+However, they are not as accurate for measuring nutritional ketosis as other methods.

 Breath Test: The Acetone Indicator